What is data validation? What is data profiling?

 Data transformation tools

-Data professionals have numerous tools to select from to support the ETL process.
-These technologies automate many of the steps within data transformation, replacing much, if not all, of the manual scripting and hand coding that was a major part of the process.
+Manual data transformation is a time- and resource-intensive endeavor, and the costs involved can overshadow the benefits.
+Fortunately, data professionals have numerous tools to select from to support the process.
+These technologies automate many of the transformation steps, replacing much, if not all, of the manual scripting and hand coding that are a major part of the manual process.

 How to find the right data transformation tool for your organization

-There are many data transformation tools available to assist organizations of all sizes and needs.
-But data transformation tools aren't all created equal, and each presents different features, functionalities, resource demands and staff requirements.
-Getting the best results from a data transformation tool takes careful consideration of important factors, including the following:
+There are many data transformation tools are available to assist organizations of all sizes and needs and each presents different features and functionalities, resource demands and staff requirements.
+To get the best results from a tool, carefully consider these important factors:

 • Feature set.
 The tool should support the types of data transformation that the business needs, such as aggregation, cleaning, normalization and data enrichment.
 Different tools focus on different strengths, so consider any special focus or transformation use cases that the tool provides.